For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

-In today’s post, I’m going to walk through an example of how to select a niche for your website.
+In today’s post, I’m going to walk through an example of how to select a great niche for your website.
 For this post, I’m assuming that your goal is to create a site that brings in some passive income with a minimal amount of upkeep and maintenance.

 One of the common questions is whether you should look for something that you’re knowledgeable and/or passionate about, or a topic that seems to have the best path to earning income.

 A case can be made for both, but I will say that you should have a rough idea of how you’ll monetize a site before you ever start it.

 There are many ways to monetize a website, but let’s just focus on 2:

 2 of the simplest and most common ways to monetize a niche authority site are Google Adsense and affiliate income, such as Amazon Associates.

 One of the reasons these are so common is that they are simple to set up, and they can work in almost any niche.